Michael-Obele/make-it-heavy-js/docs/platform.md

 ## 🚀 Platform Overview

-**Make It Heavy JS** is an advanced AI task execution platform designed to transform any query into comprehensive, production-ready solutions.
-It leverages multi-agent orchestration and the full 200k+ token context window of modern language models to deliver deep research, complete project development, advanced analytics, and robust automation.
+**Make It Heavy JS** is a multi-agent research orchestrator designed to transform any query into comprehensive solutions.
+It leverages multi-agent orchestration and the full 200k+ token context window of modern language models to deliver deep research and robust automation.

 ---